Marketa Kochta: Professional career

 As a 16-year old, Kochta made the third round of the 1992 Australian Open.

 In 1993, she made the semifinals of the Mazda Classic, a WTA Tour tournament in San Diego.

-Her 1994 season was the strongest of her career, culminating in a mid-year ranking of 45, which remained her highest.
+Kochta's 1994 season was the strongest of her career, culminating in a mid-year ranking of 45, which remained her highest.
 She was nominated for the WTA Most Impressive Newcomer Award.
 Highlights for the year included beating Tracy Austin and Katerina Maleeva to make the third round of the 1994 French Open as well as upsetting world No. 5, Gabriela Sabatini, at the Pan Pacific Open in Tokyo.

 She made the third round of the 1997 Australian Open as a qualifier.